 What is Type 2 diabetes?

-Type 2 diabetes, more commonly known as diabetes mellitus, is a disorder of the body in which glucose (blood sugar) levels are abnormally high.
+Type 2 diabetes, more commonly known as diabetes mellitus, is a condition in which glucose (blood sugar) levels are abnormally high.
 This occurs when the body can’t produce enough insulin.
 Insulin, a hormone released by the pancreas, is responsible for controlling the amount of glucose in the blood.
 Think of insulin as a truck that loads and transports glucose to the bloodstream and cells throughout the body.

 Glucose is converted into energy inside the body’s cells and used immediately or stored for use later.
 When the body struggles to produce adequate levels of insulin to transport glucose into cells, higher than normal levels of sugar remain in the bloodstream rather than being converted to energy.
 This aspect of the condition might cause early signs and symptoms.